 Non-Members: Please go to our Daxko page and scroll down to the bottom right under "VFF Scholarship Donations".
 Create an account to make your donation.
 Or you can mail a check as per above.

 VFF is a charitable organization, so your contribution is deductible from U.S. income taxes.
 In 2011, VFF provided 18 scholarships totaling nearly $36,000.
-In 2012 and 2013, AHS awarded 19 and 21 scholarships respectively totalling $50,000 each year, and 19 in 2014 totalling $45,000, thanks to the generosity and support of its contributors – members like you.
+In 2015, we have grown this to 22 scholarships totaling $68,000, thanks to the generosity and support of its contributors – members like you.
 But VFF could reach and serve many more students.
 Please consider making a donation to help attract and retain the highest caliber students to our industry.

 The Vertical Flight Foundation was established in 1967 as the philanthropic arm of the American Helicopter Society.
 The Foundation's operation is made possible solely through voluntary tax-deductible contributions.